-Does Frontier Airlines impose restrictions regarding acceptance of infants?
+Does Frontier Airlines impose restrictions regarding the acceptance of infants?

 An infant must be at least 7 days old to be accepted on Frontier Airlines flights.
 One adult at least 15 years of age may accompany up to two infants under the age of 2.

-When are children required to have their own seat for travel on Frontier Airlines flights?
+When are children required to have their own seats for travel on Frontier Airlines flights?